-At 31 March 2023, the Group held foreign currency forward contracts, designated as hedges of expected Euro and USD net cash receipts for which the Group had highly probable forecast transactions.
+At 31 March 2025, the Group held foreign currency forward contracts, designated as hedges of expected USD net cash receipts for which the Group had highly probable forecast transactions.
 The terms of the foreign currency forward contracts matched the terms of the hedged items.
-The hedged Euro and USD net cash inflows were expected to occur within one year.
+The hedged USD net cash inflows were expected to occur within one year.
 There were no highly probable transactions for which hedge accounting had been claimed that have not occurred and no significant element of hedge ineffectiveness requiring recognition in the profit and loss account.
-The carrying value as at 31 March 2023 was an asset of £53,000 and a liability of £264,000.
-At 31 March 2024 the Group did not hold any foreign currency forward contracts.
+The carrying value as at 31 March 2025 was an asset of £103,000 (2024: £nil) and a liability of £nil (2024: £nil).

-- 24 Other current and non-current financial assets and liabilities (continued) - c) Hedging activities and derivatives (continued)
+24 Other current and non-current financial assets and liabilities (continued)

+c) Hedging activities and derivatives (continued)